Hours: 7:30 am to 5:30 pm – Please call prior to 4:30 pm for all inspection requests.

 - Permit Application Form

 - Two (2) copies of Construction Drawings (see sample Walkout Stair Detail).
 Many projects of this type will require wet stamped (original stamped) Engineering from a Utah State Licensed Engineer regarding cutting a foundation for a door.

 - Two (2) copies of a Site Plan (see sample Site Plan diagram) showing where on the property walkout is located, with the width and length dimensions shown.
 Also show the roof structure over the walkout with its dimensions, if any.
 Show on the sketch of the house where the garage is located, and show the driveway.

 - Floor layout of room(s) affected by the walkout (see Typical Addition Floor Plan).

 Plan review will take approximately 7-10 working days, after which we may call with corrections that will need to be made to your plans.
-After the plans have been approved, we will call with the amount of the permit (which pays for the reviews and all inspections which will need to be done).
-Checks should be made payable to Herriman City.
-Payments less than $1,000 can also be made with a Visa, Mastercard or American Express.
+After the plans have been approved, we will email an invoice with permit fees.
+Payments for permits costing more than $1,000 may be made by phone, (801)446-5323, with an electronic check.
+Payments of $1,000 and less can also be made with a Visa, Mastercard, Discover, or American Express.

 Walkouts typically require the following inspections: